thatguystone/svnstash/README.md

 ## Installation

-- Copy the file "svnstash" to a directory in your path (ie. ~/bin), make it executable, and enjoy.
+1. Copy the file "svnstash" to a directory in your path (ie. ~/bin), make it executable.
-- It should just work (provided you have subversion installed and in your path).
+2. It should just work (provided you have subversion installed and in your path).
-- If you want access to some extra features, `svnstash dependencies` will tell you what you need to install.
+3. If you want access to some extra features, `svnstash dependencies` will tell you what you need to install.

 ## Features